requirejs/r.js/README.md

 See the [Optimization doc](http://requirejs.org/docs/optimization.html) for more information on the optimizer.

+If running in **Java**, be sure to grab the Rhino and Closure Compiler jar files in the lib/ directory, then run this command:

+### OS X/Linux/Unix:

+    java -classpath path/to/rhino/js.jar:path/to/closure/compiler.jar org.mozilla.javascript.tools.shell.Main r.js -o path/to/buildconfig.js

+### Windows

+    java -classpath path/to/rhino/js.jar;path/to/closure/compiler.jar org.mozilla.javascript.tools.shell.Main r.js -o path/to/buildconfig.js

 ## What makes it special

 The optimizer is better than using a plain concatenation script because it runs